accessibilitywars/zaw2/content/builds/heal-quick-troubadour.md

 #### Utilty

-You may select any of the following for the unused slot
+You may replace skill slot 9 with any of the following:
 > 1. {{ skill(id="77178") }} for a stun break + short stability + additional notes
 > 2. {{ skill(id="10237") }} for permanent stability
 > 3. {{ skill(id="10207") }} for heavy condi cleanses